kodekloudhub/community-faq/docs/ssh.md

 ## Spider's web SSH

 With just 5 hosts here the number of possible SSH routes here using the formula is 20.
-Therefore to sustain this network I must update the `authorized_keys` file on every host with the public key of every other host, and if I add one more host, that is a lot of edits I have to do, as all the existing hosts now need to know about the new host!
+Therefore to sustain this network I must update the `authorized_keys` file on every host with the public key of every other host, and if I add one more host, that is a lot of edits I have to do, as all the existing hosts now need to know the public key of the new host and the new host needs all the public keys of the existing hosts!
 Consider when the network becomes 100 servers (not uncommon).
 That's now 9,900 edits!!

 ```mermaid
 flowchart TD